raleighquantified/raleighquantified.github.io/_posts/2018-3-13-machine-learning-demolition.md

 Now I want to look at the relative importance of different features, according to my model.
 I'll go from most to least significant.

 **Latitude and Longitude**

+Here's a map of the permit locations.
+It looks like they tend to cluster according to whether or not they were rebuilt, but I honestly can't see any obvious, easily explainable trends here.
+Maybe at some point I'll divide the map by zip codes or city council districts and look at the percentage rebuilt for each section.
 ![_top100.yml]({{ site.baseurl }}/images/raleigh_demos.png)

 **Estimated Project Cost**